rubyonrailsfourbook/book/09-posts-part2/01-post-restrictions.markdown

 ## Stories Covered
 * As a user I should not be able to create posts
 * As a admin user should be able to create posts
 * As a admin user should be able to schedule posts

 ## Post Restrictions
 Only admins should be able to create posts.
 We will be using the gem [cancan](https://github.com/ryanb/cancan) for this.
 Cancan is very easy to use as a developer.

 ## Defining Who Can Do What
 This is called defining abilities.
 What a you can do is an ability.
 Declaring who can who is easy with cancan.
 Use the `can` method to say what people can people and use the `cannot`.

+	class Abiliy
+	end

 T> ## Need Help Defining Abilities?
 T>